MichaelBaker/mpl-v1/Readme.md

 This is the project I use to play around with programming language theory and implementation when the mood strikes me.

+## Things I want

+* Support for immutable data
+* Stratified features.
+The language an ecosystem should have a low floor, a hight ceiling, and a straightforward path between them.

 ## Topics in programming language design

 ### Programming Language For Human Communication